tribou/react-template/README.md

 npm run start:prod
 ```

 Ignore any initial errors for files that can't be found.
-Once the builds complete, it should automatically refresh as needed.
+Once the builds
+complete, it should automatically refresh as needed.

-Dev Server:<br />
+Dev Server:
 http://localhost:8000/

-Browser-Sync Proxy:<br />
+Browser-Sync Proxy:
 http://localhost:3000/

 #### Deployment